fr33n0w/rBrowser/README.md

 docker ps

 ```
-# FINALLY:

-## Open the UI at: http://localhost:5000

 Notes:
 - The Dockerfile copies a repository `config` file into the container at /home/appuser/.reticulum/config.
 Ensure you have a valid Reticulum config file named `config` in the repo root before building, or mount your config at runtime: